-By 7 months, your baby will be able to stay awake for about two to three-hour stints ‒ and their naps can be planned accordingly.
+By 7 months, your baby will be able to stay awake for about 2 to 3-hour stints ‒ and their naps can be planned accordingly.

-How many sleeps a day should a 7-month-old have?
+How many naps should a 7-month-old be taking?

-Nap-wise, you’re aiming for two to three nap hours a day and a longer sleep at night.
-At this age, these hours are usually divided up into three shorter daytime naps.
+Nap-wise, you’re aiming for 2 to 3 nap hours a day and a longer sleep at night, usually divided up into 2-3 shorter daytime naps.